- Name of service - Customer Services

 This privacy notice applies to Customer Services that incorporates/carries out the following functions within SCC:

 Generic Contact Centre – responds to telephone enquiries from residents on behalf of all Surrey County Council Services (excepting Adults and Children's social care).
-Includes the LSPA (single point of access for children with additional learning needs or disabilities), the Community Helpline and vaccination confidence outbound calling team.
-For vaccination confidence please see the Vaccine confidence privacy notice and the Covid-19 privacy notice.
+Includes the LSPA (single point of access for children with additional learning needs or disabilities) and the Community Helpline.

 Contact Centre E-Team – responds to email, SMS and Twitter enquiries from residents on behalf of all Surrey County Council services (excepting Adults and Children's Social Care)